domschrei/theremin/README.md

 ```
 sudo brickd --daemon
 ```
 and open `brickv`.
 You should now be able to connect to your master brick and see the connected two distance sensors.
-Get their three-figure UIDs (for example, `uvw` and `xyz`) and replace the definitions of `UID_FREQUENCY` and `UID_VOLUME` inside the file `src/config.h` with your UIDs.
+Get their three-figure UIDs (for example, `uvw` and `xyz`) and replace the definitions of `UID_FREQUENCY` and `UID_VOLUME` inside the configuration file `theremin.cfg` with your UIDs.
 ```
-#define UID_FREQUENCY "uvw" // UID of ultrasonic distance sensor #1
-#define UID_VOLUME "xyz" // UID of ultrasonic distance sensor #2
+/* Sensor settings */

+// Insert 1st bricklet UID here [alphanumeric string of size 3]
+uid_frequency = "uvw";
+// Insert 2nd bricklet UID here [alphanumeric string of size 3]
+uid_volume = "xyz";
 ```
 (It does not matter which of the sensors is assigned to which constant, as you can just swap them.)